 This post may contain affiliate links.
 Any purchase made through one of these links may give me a small commission, at no additional cost for you.
 This helps keep this site running.
 Thank you for your support.

 Table of Contents

 This is the third post in the Cheap Theatre Series.
 Here I give you creative ideas on how you can see live performances at a low or even no cost.
-In this post I’ll share how going to school can save you money (on live shows at least) Below are the two previous post for the series.
+In this post I’ll share how going to school can save you money (well, on live shows that is).
+Below are the two previous posts in this series.

 There should be giant asterisks beside the word “cheap” for this post because one of these “cheap” methods involves spending thousands of dollars on post-secondary tuition at a school with a theatre program.
 If you’re okay with that, then go ahead and get a post-secondary education.
 Still, this post can help students and non-students, to see theatre at an affordable price.

 If you are a student, there is a good chance you have some form of student ID.
 Keep that ID with you when you travel, because a student ID could help save money.
 As an example, students can save money on tickets for performances at The Edmonton International Fringe Festival.
 If you don’t have a student ID with your school, you can apply for an International Student ID Card.
 It costs $20 and requires proof you are currently a full-time student.

 A few months ago I got an alumni email from MacEwan University (my alma mater) to attend a free performance of Carrie: The Musical.
 Yes, that’s the same Carrie as in the Stephen King book/horror movie.
 Carrie: The Musical was one of the most expensive musicals on Broadway when it debuted back in 1988.
 It only ran for five performances, and then it closed, costing millions of dollars.
 Despite being a flop, the musical has gotten somewhat of a cult following.